Famous Landmarks in Ireland

 Marble Arch Caves Global Geopark

-Do you want to uncover one of the finest show caves found in Ireland and Europe?
-Then a trip to Marble Arch Caves in County Fermanagh is not to be missed.
-A lively tour guide will take you through the caves fascinating underworld of rivers, passages and chambers
+Do you want to uncover one of the finest show caves in Ireland and Europe?
+Then, a trip to Marble Arch Caves in County Fermanagh should not be missed.
+A lively tour guide will take you through the cave’s fascinating underworld of rivers, passages, and chambers.

-Learn all about how the caves came to life and its incredible history.
-The caves actual lay untouched for thousands of years.
-A French explorer named Edouard Alfred Martel was the first person to uncover the caves.
-At the visitor’s centre, you can find out more about his discovery.
+Learn all about how the caves came to life and their incredible history.
+The caves lay untouched for thousands of years.
+A French explorer named Edouard Alfred Martel was the first person to uncover them.
+You can find out more about his discovery at the visitor’s centre.

-There are designated walkways that allow you to get up close and personal with the cave’s undeniable beauty.
-As well as a boat ride that takes you along the cave’s subterranean river.
-The Tours of the Marble Arch Caves last around 75 minutes and is suitable for everyone: young and old.
+There are designated walkways that allow you to get up close and personal with the cave’s undeniable beauty, as well as a boat ride that takes you along the cave’s subterranean river.
+The Tours of the Marble Arch Caves last around 75 minutes and are suitable for everyone, young and old.

-Once you have completed the tour you can visit the information exhibition centre where you can view beautiful footage of the Geopark.
-This is located in the visitor’s centre that also offers a gift shop with a range of items on display.
-If you’re not quite done exploring yet, then take a lovely walk around the Marble Arch National Nature Reserve.
+Once you have completed the tour, you can visit the information exhibition centre, where you can view beautiful footage of the Geopark.
+This is located in the visitor’s centre, which also offers a gift shop with a range of items on display.
+If you’re not quite done exploring yet, take a lovely walk around the Marble Arch National Nature Reserve.

 Newgrange

-Next on our list of famous landmarks in Ireland is another World Heritage site, the Pre-historic monument known as Newgrange.
-Located in Dromore in County Meath Ireland, the circular Stone Age Tomb was built by stone age farmers and covers one acre.
-It is one of the oldest passage tombs found in Ireland.
+Next on our list of famous landmarks in Ireland is another World Heritage site, the Prehistoric monument known as Newgrange.
+Located in Dromore in County Meath, Ireland, the circular Stone Age Tomb, which covers one acre, was built by Stone Age farmers and is one of the oldest passage tombs found in Ireland.

-It is also surrounded by 97 kerbstones at its base.
-One of the most impressive stones is the ‘Entrance Stone’ that is recognised as one of the greatest examples of European Neolithic Art.
+97 kerbstones surround its base.
+One of the most impressive stones is the ‘Entrance Stone’, recognised as one of the greatest examples of European Neolithic Art.

 Newgrange - Famous Landmarks in Ireland